 VPS hosting is typically for websites that need to handle larger amounts of traffic.
 In these cases, the host would be able to guarantee resource availability and increased security.

 VPS hosting will typically cost more than shared hosting but less than a dedicated server.
 Prices are usually set depending on the amount of resources required and other features such as managed accounts, ranging from as little as $6 to as much as a few hundred dollars per month.

 There is not much of a similarity between VPN and VPS.

-A VPN is a private network (ie. ExpressVPN and NordVPN) which most people use to keep secure and private on the Internet.
-A VPS on the other hand is a virtual server you can use like a dedicated server to host your website or manage other web-related tasks, such as setting up Cloud Storage, hosting email or such.
-The two are similar in acronym only.
+A VPN is a private network (ie. ExpressVPN and NordVPN) that most people use to keep secure and private on the Internet.
+A VPS on the other hand is a virtual server you can use like a dedicated server to host your website or manage other web-related tasks, such as setting up Cloud Storage, hosting email, or such.
+The two are similar in acronyms only.